 Are you an inventor or small business who has limited resources and needs help applying for a patent on an invention?
 If so, you may be eligible to receive pro bono ("for free") attorney representation through the Nationwide Pro Bono Program.

-Please watch this video to learn more about the patent pro bono program: Patent Pro Bono Program Informational Video
+Please watch this series of short videos to learn more about the patent pro bono program.

 Why have Pro Bono Programs now?

 The Pro Bono Program is an outcome of the Leahy-Smith America Invents Act (AIA) which encouraged the USPTO to "work with and support intellectual property law associations across the country in the establishment of pro bono programs designed to assist financially under-resourced independent inventors and small businesses."
 It is one the Obama Administration's seven Executive Actions for the USPTO to assist innovators by expanding the pro bono program to cover all 50 states.

 The eligibility requirements vary for each program.
 In general, there are three basic requirements:

 - you must have an invention - not just an idea!

 You must earn less than the regional program's income limitation.

 - Region dependent, but usually 300% of federal poverty levels. (link is external)Please check your regional program's web site to determine your income limitation.
 Examples (how to compute a 300% poverty level for a family income):

 - Example 1 - a single person could have an income of up to $35,640 (3 times the current single person poverty level of $11,880)

 There are two ways to demonstrate your knowledge of the patent system: